 Apart from fossil fuels, the use of alternative fuels in the clinker burning process is gaining in importance nowadays.
-Alternative fuels accounted more than 58% of the total fuel energy consumption of the German cement industry in 2009.
+Alternative fuels accounted 61% of the total fuel energy consumption of the German cement industry in 2010.
 Table 3-3 lists the alternative fuels utilised and their average calorific values.